-Decades later, this symbol still appears frequently in black movements in the United States.
+Decades later since its first appearance, this symbol still appears frequently in black movements in the United States.
 At the time, the civil rights movement of the early '60s had given birth to the Black Power movement of the late '60s.
 While the 1964 Civil Rights Act has improved Black people's position in the United States, racism and segregation have continued all over the US.
 The culmination of the protest against black rights was the assassination of prominent activist Martin Luther King in 1968.

 In that context, this symbol has made its world debut as the centerpiece of the 1968 Summer Olympics in Mexico City.
 During the medal ceremony of the 1968 Summer Olympics in Mexico, two black athletes Tommy Smith and John Carlos from the US team wore black gloves and raised their fists during the ceremony.

 They were banned from further Olympic activities by the IOC, as the rules in place prohibit any political statements at the Games.
 The event was one of the most overtly political statements in the modern history of the Olympic games.
 Tommie Smith stated in her autobiography, "The Gesture of Silence", that the salute was not the Black Power salute, but was in fact the human right of the salutation.

 Men's protest against discrimination and "black power" was an important achievement in their own nation's black civil rights movement and it is an emblematic picture in Olympic history.

 Want to tell everyone about 1968 Olympics Salute?
 Check out our 68 Olympics Hoodie and grab one.

 This moment is a public statement to express the courageous message to the globe.
 This gesture is globally renowned as "Black Power Salute," as opposed to the original impression of battle, indignation, and protest by the Black Panthers Party.